d3kryption/narrative-documentation/docs/common-ui/installation/index.md

 To get started, you need to download the Narrative Common UI from the Epic Marketplace and you can install it to the engine (default) or move it into your project's Plugins folder (you may have to create this folder).

-Make sure to enable the Narrative Common UI plugin by going to edit->Plugins, and checking the box next to Narrative Common UI. (you may have to restart Unreal)
+Make sure to enable the Narrative Common UI plugin by going to edit -> Plugins, and checking the box next to Narrative Common UI. (you may have to restart Unreal)

 ![InstalledPlugins](/img/common-ui/InstalledPlugins.jpg)